ivira979/Music-Downloader/README.md

 ```

 Open the provided URL in your browser.
 Select your preferred download method:
-- **yt-dlp (YouTube)**: Downloads from YouTube search results
+- **yt-dlp (YouTube)**: Enter a song name/artist for YouTube search and download
-- **freyr-js (Multiple sources)**: Downloads from various music services (Spotify, Apple Music, etc.)
+- **freyr-js (Multiple sources)**: Enter a URL from supported music services (Spotify, Apple Music, Deezer, Tidal, etc.) for high-quality downloads

-Enter a song name and artist, then click "Download".
+Then click "Download".
 Once the download is ready, click the "Download Song" button to save the MP3 file.

 ## Deployment on Streamlit Community Cloud